-Ordinary files support the concept of execution.
+In addition to read and write, ordinary files support the execute permission.
 Execute access is required to execute the file as a program or script.
 When an executable file has the set-user-ID or set-group-ID flags set, and the file owner or file group is not the same as the process's current effective user-ID or group-ID the executing program changes the process's security attributes.
 Otherwise the attributes remain unchanged.
 AIX doesn't support set-UID or set-GID scripts.